dpinela/HollowKnight.RandoMapMod/README.md

 The Pin settings are saved between game loads.

 # How To Install
-1. Make sure you have either RandomizerMod v3.12(573) or v3.12c(884) properly installed.
+1. Make sure you have RandomizerMod v3.13(888) (or the older working builds) properly installed.
 2. Download the latest release of `RandoMapMod.zip`.
 3. Unzip and copy RandoMapMod.dll to the folder `...\Steam\steamapps\common\Hollow Knight\hollow_knight_Data\Managed\Mods`.
 4. That's it!